Residence Agreement Policies and Procedures

 Residence Interior Floor Plans/Maps

 Students are not permitted to distribute or share residence floor plans.
 Providing interior student residence way finding content for Google Maps or other digital maps is prohibited due to safety considerations.
-Please check with the Stanford Office of University Communications if you have questions regarding what information can be distributed.
+Please check with your Housing Service Center if you have questions regarding what information can be distributed.

 Appliances and Cooking